cydside/dayfolders/README.md

 |   |   |   └──DONE
 ```

-* `TO DO`
+## TO DO:

-- Import a json file for a new language.
+* Import a json file for a new language.